 What's the best nurse email list provider?

 It depends on what you need.
 Static providers (MedicoReach, DataCaptive) work for one-off campaigns where you need a quick list and don't care about freshness.
-For ongoing outreach with real-time data, filters by specialty and geography, and continuous list refresh — Scrap.io gives you 148,421+ US nursing contacts with live updates.
+For ongoing outreach with real-time data, filters by specialty and geography, and continuous refresh — Scrap.io gives you 178,697 US nurse-related businesses (42,097 with a verified email) and lets you filter before you spend a credit.
 Nurse.com also offers solutions for advertisers targeting their 4.5M+ nurse audience.

 Are nurse email lists GDPR compliant?